asaivarun/Replicated-Key-Value-Storage-Dynamo-/README.md

 Testing concurrent operations with one consistent failure This phase will crash one node at a time consistently, i.e., one node will crash then recover, and another node will crash and recover, etc.
 There will be a brief period of time in between the crash-recover sequence.
 Each testing phase is quite intensive (i.e., it will take some time for each phase to finish), so the tester allows you to specify which testing phase you want to test.
 You won’t have to wait until everything is finished every time.
 However, you still need to make sure that you run the tester in its entirety before you submit.
 We will not test individual testing phases separately in our grading.

 You can specify which testing phase you want to test by providing ‘-p’ or ‘--phase’ argument to the tester.
 Note: If you run an individual phase with "-p", it will always be a fresh install.
-However if you run all phases (without "-p"), it will not always be a fresh install; the grader will do a fresh-install before phase 1, and do another fresh-install before phase 2.
+However if you run all phases (without "-p"), it will not always be a fresh install; the grader will do a fresh-install before phase 1, and do another fresh-install before phase.
 Afterwards, there will be no install.
 This means that all data from previous phases will remain intact.
 ‘-h’ argument will show you what options are available.
 The grader uses multiple threads to test your code and each thread will independently print out its own log messages.
 This means that an error message might appear in the middle of the combined log messages from all threads, rather than at the end.
 Download a testing program for your platform.
 If your platform does not run it, please report it on Piazza.